Why Do We Have An Environmental Management System?

 We are all responsible for the environmental impacts of the University:

-- The University Senior Management Team provides leadership around EMS
+- The University Senior Leadership Team provides leadership around EMS

 - Our Sustainability Team manages the system and offers support to University staff with regards their EMS responsibilities

-- All staff in University Academic Colleges and Professional Service Units have associated, local EMS action plans
+- All staff in University Faculties and Professional Service Units have associated, local EMS action plans

 We work closely with staff across the organisation to develop and implement our EMS.
 We expect all staff to support our work by implementing and championing new EMS operational procedures and environmental best practice.